ietf-wg-cellar/ebml-specification/specification.markdown

 # Introduction

-EBML, short for Extensible Binary Meta Language, specifies a binary and octet (byte) aligned format inspired by the principle of XML (a framework for structuring data).
+EBML, short for Extensible Binary Meta Language, specifies a binary format aligned with octets (bytes) and inspired by the principle of XML (a framework for structuring data).

 The goal of this document is to define a generic, binary, space-efficient format that can be used to define more complex formats using an EBML Schema.
 EBML is used by the multimedia container, Matroska [@?Matroska].
 The applicability of EBML for other use cases is beyond the scope of this document.